vetsuisse-unibe/ngs_course_2025/day3_variant_calling.md

 ```

-##### Task
+### Task
 Use a Unix command to check:
 - total number of variants in the vcf file.
 - total number "PASS" variants in the vcf file.

-#### Variant annotation and effect prediction
+### 7️⃣ Variant annotation and effect prediction
- We will be using a software called [‘snpeff’](http: //snpeff.sourceforge.net/) to annotate and predict the effect of the variants.
- We will build an effect prediction database using our reference and annotation and then use that database to run effect prediction.
-This will give us a VCF file with an extra “ANN” field per variant, which will give us the effect of that variant.
+To determine the effect of the variants, we will employ [‘snpeff’](http: //snpeff.sourceforge.net/).
+This process requires two main steps:

+- Database Creation: Building a specialized effect prediction database based on our reference and annotation data.
+- Prediction Run: Running the variant file against this database.

+The final output is a VCF file where each variant entry includes a new 'ANN' field, providing its predicted functional consequence."

 The following script accomplishes two main tasks: